-There was a lot of drama at the Academy Awards this year when Moonlight upended La La Land for Best Picture of the Year.
+There was a lot of drama at the 2017 Academy Awards when Moonlight upended La La Land for Best Picture of the Year.
 The Oscar was first presented to La La Land before it was announced that Moonlight was the actual winner.
-That mishap combined with the lack of nominations for black actors at the 2016 award ceremony has drawn a lot attention in the recent past.
-As a film addressing themes such as bullying, illegal drugs, and sexual orientation, Moonlight seems to share themes with previous Academy Award winners and nominees.
+That mishap combined with the lack of nominations for black actors at the 2016 award ceremony drew a lot of negative attention to the Academy.
+As a film addressing themes such as bullying, drugs, and sexual orientation, Moonlight seems to share themes with some previous Academy Award winners and nominees.

 Mahershala Ali won Best Actor in a Supporting Role for his part in Moonlight, but the main character of the film, Chiron, is played by three actors (Alex R. Hibbert, Ashton Sanders, and Trevante Rhodes) as they portray pivotal points in Chiron’s upbringing.
 The movie paints the picture of Chiron’s rough childhood in a single-parent home.
 Befriended by a drug dealer, ill-treated by his mother, and misunderstood by his teachers, Chiron is a victim of abandonment and bullying.
 Though Chiron’s drug-dealing role model and free-loving friend seem to break traditional relationships, they are the closest thing he has to family.
 The relationship that he has with Teresa, played by music artist Janelle Monet, is a type of stable, loving relationship that many children come to expect from family and friends.
 For Chiron, it’s literally one of a kind.